3.6.1. Rules for drawing locations (organizations)

 3.6.1.1.6

-Objects operating on an irregular basis are not mapped as items of the Places category.
+Objects operating on an irregular basis are not mapped as items of the Locations category.

 For example: pop-up markets, mobile stalls moving around the city, shops that deliver goods to settlements on certain days, and so on.